Simon Elliott

-Simon John Elliott (born 10 June 1974, in Wellington) is a retired New Zealand International footballer who most recently served as head coach of USL Championship side Sacramento Republic FC.
+Simon John Elliott (born 10 June 1974) is a New Zealand football manager and former player who most recently served as head coach of USL Championship side Sacramento Republic FC.
+A defensive midfielder, he spent his professional career in the |A-League, the |MLS and the Premier League.
+At international level, he made 69 appearances for the New Zealand national team, scoring 6 goals.

 Semi-professional and college career

-Elliott played for several clubs in the New Zealand semi-professional Central Premier League in the 1990s, and attended Wellington College prior to moving to the United States.
+Elliott was born in Wellington.
+He played for several clubs in the New Zealand semi-professional Central Premier League in the 1990s, and attended Wellington College prior to moving to the United States.
 Elliott subsequently played college soccer at Stanford University, where he scored 13 goals and made 12 assists.